MANHOLE COVERS OF MOSCOW

 NKS Covers with Checkered Pattern

 The "wafer cell" design is sporadically found on NKS manholes besides the usual stellate pattern.
 Most likely, this checkered pattern is just the trademark sign of a specific (although unknown) manufacturing plant.
 Note the dots in the abbreviation (Н.К.С.): according to new language rules they had to be abolished since 1935, but still had been used on some covers in later years.
 The image of the Bell's converter in the center is also pictured a bit differently.
 There is an assumption made in the web (on the site about the manholes of Donetsk) that these covers were made by the KIM artel from Mushketovo St. of Donbass.
+Which is plausible, but not supported.
+Some of these things, if not all, were made by the foundry in Akhtyrka (later known as plant №11 and one of the main producers of telephone covers).

 1. The most central of these square-patterned covers lies right under the St. Basil's Cathedral, in the center of Moscow.
 Park Sokolniki (and the same-named district as a whole) is a preferred habitat for several of them as well.